 The Qualified Genealogist will have achieved an acceptable level of competence and professional discipline by meeting the criteria for assessment through measurable outcomes on that programme.
 It will be one which is periodically reviewed and validated using an independently accredited and established educational framework.

-In the unlikely event that a complaint is received against a member of the Register, a complaints and appeals process will be initiated, which will be overseen by a panel of Qualified Genealogists.
+In the unlikely event that a complaint is received against a member of the Register, our Resolution Procedure will be initiated, which will be overseen by a director.

 Below is the Professional Code.
 A pdf version is available here.